jeremyButtler/freezeTB/ftbRayHotkeys.md

 - end: move to end of entry box
 - scroll wheel: move cursor up one character
 - shift + scroll wheel: move cursor one block
+- shift + backspace to delete all text

 For list boxes and file browsers: